phamkv/ProjectDiary/README.md

 `localhost:8080`

 ## Project Status
-#### Example:

-(This project is currently in development.
-Users can filter tweets by username and keyword and see visual data representation.
-Functionality to sort by additional parameters is in progress.)
+This project is currently in development.
+It has all the main functionalities.
+Users can sign up for an account and create posts for specific days.
+The date can be selected using a calendar picker.
+Functionality to edit existing posts as well as more test suites are in progress.

 ## Reflection